-Undergraduate students from all disciplines at UVA are welcome to present their research and creative inquiry at this event.
+Undergraduate students from all disciplines at UVA are invited to present their research and creative inquiry at this annual event.
 Students will use the abstract submission form to provide information about themselves, any co-presenters they are working with, their research mentor(s), and their project.

 For group presentations, the primary presenter should submit co-presenters’ information during the abstract submission process.
 Only one abstract should be submitted for group presentations - please discuss your shared availability with each other before completing the Abstract Submission form.

 You will need to enter the name and email address for your primary research mentor.
 The primary research mentor is either a faculty member or postdoctoral researcher.
 Additionally, you may enter a graduate student mentor as a secondary mentor if applicable.

 Abstract Title: (15-word max): The title should clearly indicate the nature of the research performed.
 Describe your research in succinct terms, reflecting the contents of your abstract.
 Use keywords, and do not use abbreviations, acronyms, or chemical formulas.

 Abstracts should address the purpose and motivation for the work to be presented, the methods/sources/media used, the primary findings/outcomes and conclusions, and a statement of significance of the research or creative work.